talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~~~~~~~

-# Security Considerations

-The security considerations of SRv6 are presented throughout this document.

-# IANA Considerations

-This document has no IANA actions.

 --- back

 # Acknowledgments
 {:numbered="false"}

-The authors would like to acknowledge the contributions from Andrew Alston, Dale Carder, Bruno Decraene, Joel Halpern, Alvaro Retana, and Eric Vyncke.
+The authors would like to acknowledge the contributions from Andrew Alston, Dale Carder, Bruno Decraene, Joel Halpern, Bruno Hassanov, Alvaro Retana, and Eric Vyncke.